-Further, the management of said School is hereby directed under section 24(3) of DSEA&R 1973 to comply with the following directions:
+Further, the management of said School is hereby directed under section 24(3) of DSEA, 1973 and the provisions of DSER, 1973, to comply with the following directions:

-- Not to increase any fee/charges during FY 2022-23.
-In case, the school has already charged increased fee 1. during FY 2022-23, the School should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - To ensure payment of salary is made in accordance with the provision of Section 10(1) of the DSEA, 1973.
-2. Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10 (1) of the DSEA, 1973.
-Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly. - To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 3. and orders and directions issued by this Directorate from time to time.
+- 1. Not to increase any fee/charges during FY 2023-24.
+In case, the school has already charged increased feed during FY 2023-24, the school should make necessary adjustments from future fee/refund the amount of excess fee collected, if any, as per the convenience of the parents. - 2.
+To ensure payment of salary is made in accordance with the provision of Section 10(1) of the DSEA, 1973.
+Further, the scarcity of funds cannot be the reason for non-payment of salary and other benefits admissible to the teachers/ staffs in accordance with section 10 (1) of the DSEA, 1973.
+Therefore, the Society running the school must ensure payment to teachers/ staffs accordingly. - 3.
+To utilize the fee collected from students in accordance with the provisions of Rule 177 of the DSER, 1973 and orders and directions issued by this Directorate from time to time.
+Further, the management of said School is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions:

-Non-compliance of the order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.
+Non-compliance of this order or any direction herein shall be viewed seriously and will be dealt with in accordance with the provisions of section 24(4) of Delhi School Education Act, 1973 and Delhi School Education Rules, 1973.